 - Make certain your vehicle is ready for winter driving and do not drive in winter storms unless absolutely necessary.

 - Reduce your speed.
-This is the #1 cause of winter accidents.
+This is the number 1 cause of winter accidents.

 - Please do not park in the roadway or shoulder area during a storm.
 Our plows must be able to clear the area the first time through without having to return to clean it up later.
 Remember, emergency parking bans are typically declared during a snow event or the night after so we can do clean up.
 If you park on street during a parking ban your car will be ticketed and towed at your expense.
 Also, please do not place any rocks, marker posts or similar obstructions within 6 feet of the road edge.
 We need to plow out this area for drainage and space to put snow from future storms.